devjgm/papers/cpp_time_zone.md

 zone, therefore, represents the complete history of time zone rules and when each rule applies for a given region.

-Ultimately, a time zone represents the rules necessary to convert from an *absolute time* to a *civil time* and vice versa.
+Ultimately, a time zone represents the rules necessary to convert any *absolute time* to a *civil time* and vice versa.

+In this model, [UTC] itself is naturally represented as a time zone having a constant zero offset, no DST, and an abbreviation string of "UTC".
+Treating UTC like any other time zone enables programmers to write correct, time-zone-agnostic code without needing to special-case UTC.

-The core of the Time Zone Library presented here is a single class named `time_zone`, which has two member functions to convert between absolute and civil times.
-The Time Zone Library also defines a convenience syntax for doing these conversions with `operator|`, as we will see below.
+The core of the Time Zone Library presented here is a single class named `time_zone`, which has two member functions to convert between absolute time and civil time.
+Absolute times are represented by `std::chrono::time_point` (on the system_clock), and civil times are represented using `civil_second` as described in the proposed Civil Time Library (XXX: jgm add link to that paper).
+The Time Zone Library also defines a convenience syntax for doing conversions through a time zone.
 There are also functions to format and parse absolute times as strings.

 ## API